indigits/sparse-plex/docs/book/compressive_sensing/rip_matrices.rst

 There are a number of advantages of the random sensing matrix construction approach:

-*  One can show that for random construction, the measurements are  *democratic* \todo{Explain democracy further}.
+* One can show that for random construction, the measurements are  *democratic*.
   This means that all measurements are equal in importance and it is possible to recover the signal from any sufficiently large subset of the measurements.

-  Thus by using random  :math:`\Phi`  one can be robust to the loss of loss or corruption of a small fraction of measurements.
+  Thus by using random  :math:`\Phi`  one can be robust to the loss or corruption of a small fraction of measurements.
 * In general we are more interested in  :math:`x`  which is sparse in some basis  :math:`\Psi` .
 In this setting, we require that  :math:`\Phi \Psi`  satisfy the RIP.

-  Deterministic construction would explicitly require taking  :math:`\Psi`  into account.
+  Deterministic construction would explicitly require taking
+  :math:`\Psi`  into account.
   But if  :math:`\Phi`  is random, we can avoid this issue.
   If  :math:`\Phi`  is Gaussian and  :math:`\Psi`  is an orthonormal basis, then one can easily show that  :math:`\Phi \Psi`  will also have a Gaussian distribution.
   Thus if  :math:`M`  is high,  :math:`\Phi \Psi`  will also satisfy RIP with very high probability.

 Similar results hold for other sub-Gaussian distributions as well.